-Whilst the highest removal cost in Glasgow is almost £300 more expensive than the lowest, it's important to compare removal quotes and choose between some of the least popular days to move to ensure you get a good deal.compare now
+Whilst the highest removal cost in Glasgow is almost £300 more expensive than the lowest, it's important to compare removal quotes and choose between some of the low demand days to ensure you get a good deal.compare now

 What is the Best Time of Year To Move in Glasgow?

 Summer is so popular in fact, that August is also the most favoured month to move throughout the whole of the UK.
-With school holidays, better weather and longer days, it’s important to book fast and compare removal companies and moving house quotes early with Compare My Move.
+With school holidays, better weather and longer days, it’s important to book your removal company in advance with Compare My Move.